 Don’t worry if you are emotional.
 It is hard to go back to work especially after getting used to staying home with your baby.
 The first few days you may be very emotional.
 That’s okay.
 If you feel yourself tearing up at work, try to regain your composure by breathing or taking a quick trip to the ladies room.
 Count to ten in your head, breathe, regain your composure, and go about your day.
 If you do shed a tear, it’s not the end of the world.
 You can still be a professional even if you have a few bad days at work.

 Set mini goals for yourself.
 Instead of thinking, “I have to do this every day for the rest of my life”, try thinking about smaller goals.
 Handle things on a day-by-day basis.
 Make a goal to make it through your first day.
 That’s it!
 Don’t worry if you can handle the rest of the week or the days to come.
 Focus on getting through the day.
 You can re-evaluate and set new goals after you “make it through” your first day.

 Consider professional help.
-If you think you are having more than a simple case of “the blues” call your doctor.
+If you think you are having more than a simple case of “the blues,” call your doctor.
 It is not uncommon for women to have postpartum depression after having a baby.
 Sometimes it is hard to tell the difference between the back to work blues and postpartum depression.
-If you are concerned you might have PPD that should be a red flag for you to call your doctor.
-After all, that is what we have our mommy instincts for, not just to take care of baby but to take care of mommy.
+If you are concerned you might have PPD, it should be a red flag for you to call your doctor.
+After all, that is what we have our mommy instincts for, not just to take care of a baby but to take care of mommy.